Tencent seeks the best indies for Games Without Borders Awards

 “When looking at prizes we wanted ones that would still be appealing to more established, larger teams, but genuinely make a big difference to the ‘common’ indie,” Zhu said.
 “And, by splitting the prize fund into multiple smaller pots we can make sure to help as many teams as possible.”

-That philosophy extends to all the prizes – every team gets Intel hardware, for example.
-With regards the free localization prize – if a game already has a publisher, then it’s likely they already have a simplified Chinese translation, but for a one or two-person team, working on their first game, it’s possible the game only exists in their native language, Zhu said.
+That philosophy extends to all the prizes.
+Every team gets Intel hardware, for example.
+With regards the free localization prize, if a game already has a publisher, then it’s likely they already have a simplified Chinese translation.
+But for a one or two-person team, working on their first game, it’s possible the game only exists in their native language, Zhu said.

 “By offering this prize, we can help them reach an entirely new market and, again, the prize will make a genuine difference to the success of a team,” he said.

 For larger teams, the opportunity to get their game in front of Chinese players is still appealing, even if they don’t need some of the other prizes.
 Beyond this, it has to be easy to take part.
-If devs or publishers have to fill out a million forms or commit days at a time to preparing, they’ll honestly not bother – they already have enough on their plate, Zhu said.
+If devs or publishers have to fill out a million forms or commit days at a time to preparing, they’ll honestly not bother.
+They already have enough on their plate, Zhu said.

 “So, we structured the competition to be completely online from day one, only take an hour or so to sign up, and then there’s no other involvement necessary unless they opt in to a promotional activity or announcement,” Zhu said.